solid/solidproject.org/_posts/newsletter/2020-04-09-this-month-in-solid.md

 ### In Other News

-Darcy, a Solid-based open social platform led by [Christian Buggedei](https://github.com/JollyOrc) [won a €10k seed award from Mozilla](https://www.patreon.com/posts/35809190) and will be speaking at [Solid World May](https://www.eventbrite.com/e/solid-world-tickets-101812024506).
+Darcy, a Solid-based open social platform led by [Christian Buggedei](https://github.com/JollyOrc) [won a €10k seed award from Mozilla](https://www.patreon.com/posts/35809190), and he will be speaking at [Solid World May](https://www.eventbrite.com/e/solid-world-tickets-101812024506).

 #### Solid Implementations